r-k-b/tech-talk-elm/PITCHME.md

 +++

+Discipline!

+😠

+Note:
 We can buckle down, use grit and discipline to fight against it.

-😠

 +++